 Registered Nurse Certificate and Diploma Programs

-There are 1-year certificate and 1-3 year diploma programs for students who wish to become registered nurses (RNs).
+There are 1-year certificate and 1- to 3-year diploma programs for students who wish to become registered nurses (RNs).
 These programs offer students differing avenues to achieve the same goal.
-Students who complete either program are prepared to take the required licensing exam to enter the career field.
-The curriculum of these programs highlights human anatomy and physiology, as well as core topics like nursing fundamentals and medical-surgical nursing.
-To gain practice in working as an RN, classroom training is supplemented with clinical opportunities.
+Curricula typically highlight human anatomy and physiology, as well as core topics like nursing fundamentals and medical-surgical nursing.
+To gain practice working as an RN, students supplement their classroom training with clinical opportunities.

 Registered Nurse Certificate